Karishini-S/Karishini-S/README.md

 ## Hi there 👋!
-I'm Karishini, a second year B.Tech student.
+I'm Karishini, a pre-final year B.Tech student.
 Passionate about Full Stack Development, AI & ML, AI in finance

 ## ✨About me: